Written by Michael Green, CEH

 BPA-Free: Ending the toxic shell game

-In this GD myEARTH360 Report, I talked to Green Diva Meg about why BPA-Free isn’t enough and what EA-Free is.
+I talked to Green Diva Meg about why BPA-Free isn’t enough and what EA-Free is.
 Listen up then read on for more.

 My three-year-old daughter Juliette and I have a standing argument.
 When she wants a sippy cup, I hand her my all-stainless steel, unlined hard-topped mug.
 But she wants her pink plastic sippy cup, the one with the squishy plastic shell and flexible plastic straw.
 She often wins, but every time I see her drinking from that cup, I wonder how the chemicals in that plastic might harm her health.